Say what you do, then find out what happens

 One Die to Roll Them All.
 When things must be decided by fate, Quest only uses one die, the twenty-sided die, or d20.
 You only need to roll the die once to see what happens — there are no modifiers, extra rolls, or complications, and the damage that weapons and abilities deal is standardized.
 To see what happens, you simply look at what the die says when it lands on the table, and compare the result to a set of standard outcomes.

 Simple growth.
 Quest uses a deep catalog of abilities across eight distinct roles to give players ways to learn and grow.
 You start the game with six special abilities.
 At the end of each play session, you can choose one new ability to use the next time you play.

 Easy resources.
-There are only two numbers to keep track of in Quest: your hit points, which measure your health, and your ability points, which measure your power.
+There are only two numbers to keep track of in Quest: your hit points, which represent your health, and your adventure points, which represent how much power you have to influence each scene.
 Your maximum hit points don’t increase over time.
-You earn ability points as you play and can spend them to activate your most powerful skills.
+You earn adventure points as you play and can spend them to activate your most powerful skills.

 No money.
 There’s no coin to worry about in Quest.
 We assume characters can acquire the stuff they need on a regular basis without much hassle.
-If you want something of value, you have to trade one of your own valuable items to get it.
+If you want something of value, you can trade one of your own valuable items to get it.

 fill-in-the-blank character creation

 Quest’s character creation process is fun and easy.
 We’ll give you a character profile that’s filled with blanks, like the one you see below.
 When you’re finished going through our step-by-step guide, you can simply read your sheet aloud at the table to introduce yourself.

 We want everyone to feel welcome at the table in Quest, and guidelines about inclusion and respect are part of the official rules in this game.
 This is a roleplaying game for everyone.